 - Eliminate any activity that doesn’t support your big-picture goals.

 - Strategize and plan for achieving what is essential.
-Block out any opportunity that gets in the way of your “must do.”
+Block out any new opportunity that gets in the way of your “must do.”

 - Don’t let people put you on the spot and commit to something you’re not sure aligns with your goals.
 Let someone know you’ll get back to them to let them know your decision.